 Good Sources of Vegetarian Iron: Eggs, legumes, tofu, leafy greens, nuts, seeds, and dried fruit.

 Good Sources of Vegetarian Protein: Eggs, Greek yogurt, beans, chickpeas, lentils, tofu, quinoa, nuts and seeds.

 Adequate omega-3 fatty acid consumption during pregnancy is critical for a baby’s nervous system development.
 Additionally, research shows that eating foods rich in omega-3 fatty acids during pregnancy may lower a woman’s risk for postpartum depression.

 The two most beneficial omega-3 fatty acids for maternal and fetal health are DHA (docosahexaenoic acid) and EPA (eicosapentaenoic acid).
 DHA and EPA are primarily found in fatty fish like salmon, tuna, sardines and anchovies.
 Some plant foods contain a third form of omega-3 called ALA (alpha-linolenic acid), but ALA is not in the active form and therefore not nearly as beneficial as DHA and EPA.
-Therefore, vegetarian women should speak to their doctor about supplementing with a high-quality omega-3 supplement.
+Therefore, vegetarian women should speak to their doctor about supplementing with a high-quality omega-3 DHA supplement.